quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

 :code:`complex_output_0` (corresponding to O\ :sup:`1/2`) and :code:`complex_output_1` (corresponding to O\ :sup:`3/4`),
 we set all the parameters that are configurable per output.

+The examples given below will be for a single Pulsar QCM, but the other devices can be configured similarly.
+In order to use a Pulsar QRM, QCM-RF or QRM-RF, change the :code:`"instrument_type"` entry to :code:`"Pulsar_QRM"`, :code:`"Pulsar_QCM_RF"` or :code:`"Pulsar_QRM_RF"` respectively.
+Multiple devices can be added to the config, similar to how we added the local oscillators in the example given above.

 Output settings
 ^^^^^^^^^^^^^^^